bgachara/bgachara.github.io/posts/rust_ref.md

 ## Separate files

-- When we add files to our src folder,we can treat those file's content as modules to be imported.
-- i.e add mod filename to define the file as a module.
+- When we add files to our src folder,we can treat those file's content as modules to be imported, i.e add mod filename to define the file as a module.
-- When using separate files, we can nest our files within folders that have the same name as the module.
-- mod.rs inside a folder can take the place of a named file.
+- When using separate files, we can nest our files within folders that have the same name as the module, mod.rs inside a folder can take the place of a named file.

 ### crate, super, self